-One major threat to the African leopard is man who not only hunts the leopard as a trophy item, but man's encroachment into new areas has led to a loss of habitat compounded by climate change that has seen them disappear from desert and semi-desert areas (see distribution map above) although some remain in the Atlas mountains of Morocco.
+One major threat to the African leopard is man who not only hunts them as a trophy item, but human encroachment into new areas has led to a loss of habitat compounded by climate change that has seen them disappear from desert and semi-desert areas (see distribution map below) although some remain in the Atlas mountains of Morocco.
 It is estimated that leopards have disappeared from 37.6% of their former habitats, although population numbers are unknown.
 In 2008 the International Union for Conservation of Nature classified the African leopard as "Near Threatened" which means it could be threatened with extinction in the near future.
 Although the killing of leopards is banned or regulated in many countries, there are cultural issues that lead to ongoing killings.

 For example; the Shembe, followers of the Zulu Nazareth Baptist Church in South Africa with some ten million followers, have adopted the practise of wearing spotted and therefore mainly leopard fur during religious festivals, leading to the decimation of the leopard population in parts of South Africa as can again be seen from the above leopard distribution map.
 The African leopard can now be found in Afghanistan; Algeria, Angola, Benin, Botswana, Burkina Faso, Burundi, Cameroon, Central African Republic, Chad, Republic of Congo, The Democratic Republic of Congo, Cote d'Ivoire, Djibouti, Egypt, Equatorial Guinea, Eritrea, Ethiopia, Gabon, Gambia, Ghana, Guinea, Guinea-Bissau, Kenya, Liberia, Malawi, Mali, Morocco, Mozambique, Namibia, Niger, Nigeria, Rwanda, Senegal, Sierra Leone, Somalia, South Africa, Sudan, Swaziland, Tanzania, Togo, Uganda, Zambia and Zimbabwe.